ZainBinTariq7/Uni_Assign_1/README.md

 This project involves data analysis and visualization using Python.
 The objective is to explore relationships within a dataset, perform various statistical analyses, and visualize key insights using matplotlib and seaborn.
 The results will be presented in a PDF report alongside the code in this repository.

 <h2>Dataset</h2>
-The dataset used for this analysis is sourced from Kaggle.
+The dataset used for this evaluation is from Kaggle.
 It contains information about companies, including their revenues, countries, and other relevant attributes.

 <h2>Objectives</h2>
 The assignment focuses on: